afraj18/DigitalImageProcessingPracticals/README.md

 # DigitalImageProcessingPracticals

-This repo is used to add my in class activities of Matlab
+This repositary is used to add my in class activities of Matlab